mwllgr/java-wtkcontrol/README.md

 ```

 Start by selecting an address file and opening the serial port - you might have enter the device name manually (e.g. `COM1` or `ttyUSB0`).
-Java >= 11 is required to run the file.
+Java version >= 11 is required to run the file.

 ## Documentation
 The documentation is available in PDF only (school requirement).